 4. Maintenance: Bathrooms and other buildings are painted, in good repair & cleaned frequently; grass is cut every week; understory buffer vegetation is trimmed at least 3 feet back from campsites, roads & trails to reduce habitat for rodents, animal scavengers & snakes; leaves and other debris are raked or blown away from campsites, trails & public use areas; procedures are used to control mosquitoes, ticks, spiders, wasps & other insects; garbage is picked up every week and disposal areas are clean; procedures are used to reduce problems caused by potentially destructive or dangerous animal scavengers (squirrels, raccoons, coyotes, bears).

 5. Campsite Features: Large, level, dispersed, shady sites with at least 800 square feet of usable grass, dirt, or crushed stone surface.
 Ideally, each campsite should have an elevated crushed-stone tent pad to avoid flooding in rainy weather.
 Campsites should also have at least 20-foot vegetated buffer zones between adjacent campsites and several trees for providing afternoon shade and hanging hammocks, tarps, and clotheslines.
 In addition, a good campsite should have a sturdy picnic table that could be moved, a pedestal grill for cooking, and a fire ring.
 If there is no pedestal grill, the fire ring should have an adjustable height cooking grate.
 The site should have potable water nearby.
 Electrical outlets and Wi-Fi would be extra nice to have.

-6. Friendly Atmosphere: Campground employees should greet you when you enter the contact area, efficiently work to help you, and call you by name; hosts and park employees should be visible in the campground, speak to you often, and offer to assist you as needed; social events such as morning coffee, book exchanges, board games, and evening marshmallow roasts should be offered; programs for children should be offered frequently; other campers frequently stroll around the campground and are friendly and helpful.
+6. Friendly Staff: Campground employees should greet you when you enter the contact area, efficiently work to help you, and call you by name; hosts and park employees should be visible in the campground, speak to you often, and offer to assist you as needed; social events such as morning coffee, book exchanges, board games, and evening marshmallow roasts should be offered; programs for children should be offered frequently; other campers frequently stroll around the campground and are friendly and helpful.